 The organization also hosts an auction each spring to raise money for MAPIL Fellowships, which are awarded to students who accept otherwise unpaid positions in areas of legal public service over the summer.

-This year, the 30th Annual MAPIL Auction and Cocktail Reception, which will be held on Thursday, April 12, 2018 from 5:00 pm to 8:00 pm at the Mariner’s Church, 368 Fore Street, in Portland’s Old Port.
-You can register for the event here!
+The 31st Annual MAPIL Auction and Cocktail Reception was held on Thursday, April 11, 2019 at the Mariner’s Church, 368 Fore Street, in Portland’s Old Port.